Creative Ways to Promote Any Event

 11. Keep Your Audience in Mind

 Whether providing time for breaks or making healthier choices for catered meals, make your conference flow better by keeping your audience in mind.
 Help your attendees be comfortable while shifting from their daily work life to attending your conference.
 Plan events with travel time and meals in mind.
-Ensure multiple options are available when providing food and catering, so no one goes hungry.
+Make sure multiple options are available when providing food and catering, so no one goes hungry.

 It is, after all, about those coming to your event.
 Make the experience memorable so the participants want to attend another fabulous conference put on by their favorite event planner: YOU!